 In the 19th century amenities in the town continued to improve.
 Brighton General Hospital was built in 1867 and an aquarium was built in 1872.
 A museum and library opened in Brighton in 1874.
 Also in 1874 Preston Park opened.
 The The first telephone exchange in Brighton opened in 1882.
 Then in 1883, an electric railway opened.
 The Clock Tower was built in 1888 for the golden anniversary of Queen Victoria.

 Life in the 19th Century

 BRIGHTON IN THE 20th CENTURY

 Between 1901 and 1939 electric trams ran in Brighton but in 1904 the first motor buses began running.
-In 1939 Brighton trams were replaced with trolley buses.
+In 1939 the trams were replaced with trolleybuses.
 They ran on electricity from overhead wires but they did run on rails.

 In the 1950s a new industrial estate was built at Hollingbury.
-Also in the 1950s and early 1960s a council estate was built at Hollingbury.
-Meanwhile Brighton University was founded in 1962.
+Also in the 1950s and early 1960s, a council estate was built at Hollingbury.
+Brighton University was founded in 1962.

 BRIGHTON IN THE 21st CENTURY

+In the 21st century Brighton continued to thrive.
 In 2000 Brighton and Hove was made a city.
-Then a new library, The Jubilee Library, opened in Brighton in 2005.
+Then a new library, The Jubilee Library, opened in 2005.
 Also in 2005 Brighton Police Cells Museum opened.
-In the 21st Century Brighton is a flourishing city.
-Today the population of Brighton is 155,000.
+Today the population of Brighton and Hove is 276,000.